infinum/frontend-handbook/Angular/Angular guidelines and best practices/DatX data store.md

 export class AppModule {}
 ```

-Then whenever you want to work with the collection from within Angular's DI container, you can simply use the token above to inject the collection instance.
+Whenever you want to work with the collection from within Angular's DI container, you can simply use the token above to inject the collection instance.

 ```ts
 // example.service.ts